-[PR 7.1.6-1] Based on operator policy, regional and/or national regulations, the 6G network in the Earthquake and Tsunami Warning System (ETWS) Notification Area shall provide secure mechanisms of collecting the sensing results with a specified level of accuracy that can be used to generate real-time maps
+[PR 7.1.6-1] Based on operator policy, regional and/or national regulations, the 6G network in the Earthquake and Tsunami Warning System (ETWS) Notification Area shall provide secure mechanisms of collecting the sensing results with a specified level of accuracy that can be used to generate real-time maps.

 Editor's Note: Definition of KPIs for the above requirements is FFS.